-Multiplicity / Nodes Description 0 / VALUE
+Multiplicity / Nodes Description 0 / VALUE The text that Enterprise Architect should assign to the Note.

 Editing Grammars

 If you need to write and edit a grammar for code imported in a new programming language, you can do so using the built-in Grammar Editor.